 - Connect the projector to a computer as described in "Connecting a computer" on page 18.
-The MONITOR OUT output only works when an appropriate D-SUB input is made to the projector.
-Be sure the projector is connecting with the computer using the COMPUTER 1 socket, not the COMPUTER 2 socket. - Take a VGA to DVI-A cable and connect the DVI end of the cable to the DVI input socket of the video monitor. - Connect the VGA end of the cable to the MONITOR OUT socket on the projector.
+The MONITOR OUT put only works when an appropriate COMPUTER input is made to the projector.
+Be sure the projector is connecting with the computer using the COMPUTER socket. - Take a VGA to DVI-A cable and connect the DVI end of the cable to the DVI input socket of the video monitor. - Connect the VGA end of the cable to the MONITOT OUT socket on the projector.